napari/napari/docs/naps/0-nap-process.md

 Because the NAPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal [^id3].

+### Scope of NAPs

+The napari project has grown in scope beyond just the software living in the github.com/napari/napari repository.
+It includes several other software packages such as npe2 (napari plugin engine 2), superqt, and magicgui, tools for the community such as the cookiecutter napari plugin, a webpage, and a chat forum, among others.

+Additionally, napari sits at the center of a much broader community of users, plugin developers, educators, and downstream or helper libraries.

+The scope of NAPs is not strictly defined.
+Certainly, any controversial decisions about code changes to the main napari software should be documented in a NAP.
+(See "When is a NAP warranted?", below.)
+Changes to related libraries in the napari organization may or may not need a NAP, depending on how much the change would impact the main napari software.
+Changes to upstream dependencies outside of the napari organization, such as the napari-hub, fall under the governance of their respective organizations.

+In some cases, the authors of external software or APIs may plan to make a change that affects the napari community, and may want the feedback of the napari developers and broader community.
+They may then choose to create a NAP as a way to document the plan, solicit feedback, and record the feedback and any final decisions.

 ### When is a NAP warranted?